tranquilit/WAPT-Documentation/source/waptserver-update/waptserver-update-windows.rst

 .. note::

   The procedure to follow is the same as the one for :ref:`installing a WAPT Server on Windows <wapt-server_win_install>` .

 .. attention::

-  **The prefix must not be changed and you must not generate a new key!**
+  **The prefix must NOT be changed and you must NOT generate a new key!**

 * on the workstation that you use to build your packages, manually download WAPTSetup from https://wapt.tranquil.it/wapt/releases/latest/waptsetup.exe.